-PROV 601, Thriving in your graduate program: Fostering graduate student success, is a seminar for beginning (1st- and 2nd-year) doctoral and MFA students that will be offered for the second time in spring 2014.
+PROV 601: “Thriving in Your Graduate Program: Fostering Graduate Student Success” is a seminar for beginning (1st- and 2nd-year) doctoral and Master’s degree students that is offered during the spring semesters.

 The interdisciplinary nature of the seminar means that discussions focus on general trends in higher education.
 Seminar topics include the importance of building one’s teaching credentials alongside one’s scholarly reputation; learning to set short-, medium-, and long-term goals with clear timelines for achieving them; and the essential role of networking in career building.